-After CMD transitions low 214, the slave 14 can allow DS(16.32) to become undefined 219.
-If this is a read (slave to master) transfer, the slave drives the first data item (D0) onto the data lines 220 in response to the high-to-low transition 214 of CMD.
+After CMD transitions low 214, the ADDR signals are allowed to become undefined 218 after a defined 50 minimum delay, and are no longer relevant to the transfer.
+As known in the art, an address for the next bus cycle can be asserted during this invalid period 218.
+The slave 14 can also allow DS(16.32) to become undefined 219.
+If this is a read (slave to master) transfer, the slave 55 drives the first data item (D0) onto the data lines 220 in response to the high-to-low transition 214 of CMD.